-How to Choose an Accessible WordPress Theme (Part 3)
+How to Choose an Accessibility Ready WordPress Themes (Part 3)

 To make your WordPress site accessible, your theme and content need to support each other.
 First, you’ll need to choose an accessible WordPress theme, then create accessible content.